Robert D. Fulton: Personal life and death

 Fulton was married to Rachel Breault on September 10, 1955.
 They had four children.
 He met Rachel at Westover Air Reserve Base while attending an USO event.
-Rachel died on July 1, 2015, of Alzheimer's Disease, aged 82.
+Rachel died on July 1, 2015, of Alzheimer's disease, aged 82.

-For the last decade of his life, Fulton resided at Jones Harrison Senior Living in Minneapolis.
+For the last decade of his life, Fulton resided at Jones Harrison Senior Living in Minneapolis, Minnesota.

 He died on February 21, 2024, in Minneapolis at age 94, of natural causes.
 At the time of his death, he was the last living former American governor who left office in the 1960s.